mother-of-all-self-hosting/ansible-role-mozhi/docs/configuring-mozhi.md

 This is an [Ansible](https://www.ansible.com/) role which installs [Mozhi](https://codeberg.org/aryak/mozhi) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Mozhi allows you to view StackOverflow threads without exposing your IP address, browsing habits, and other browser fingerprinting data to the website.
+Mozhi is a frontend for translation engines which supports Google, Reverso, LibreTranslate, etc.

-See the project's [documentation](https://codeberg.org/aryak/mozhi/blob/main/README.md) to learn what Mozhi does and why it might be useful to you.
+See the project's [documentation](https://codeberg.org/aryak/mozhi/src/branch/master/README.md) to learn what Mozhi does and why it might be useful to you.

 ## Adjusting the playbook configuration